Prabhjotsingh555/PrabhjotBookStore/PrabhjotBookStore/README.txt

 1. Rename the original Bootstrap files to Bootstrap_o
 2. Added new files wwwroot > lib > bootstrap > dist > css
  Test it = IT WORKED
+3. Rename the original site.css file to site_o.css